 Parameter Description Trap Rate Enter the number of traps per second.
 The range is from 0 to 1000.
-By default, this value is 31.
-This indicates that an SNMP trap is generated for every security violation.
+The default value 31 indicates an SNMP trap to be generated for every security violation.

 The fields that can be configured in Port Security System Settings are described below: